Experimental Semi-quantum Key Distribution With Classical Users: Security Analysis - General Case

-with $\lambda_i$'s defined in the analogous way as in Equation~\eqref{eq:lambda}.
 The first four terms in $S(A|C)$ correspond to the keys shared between Alice and Bob, while the last term corresponds to errors in the key.
 However, we estimate the lower bound on $S(A|C)$ by considering only the first term since its contribution to the entropy is far larger than that of any of the other terms.
 From the expression~\eqref{eq:lambda} for $\lambda_0$, we see that minimizing $S(A|C)$ essentially means minimizing $\re \braket{k_{0,0}|k_{1,1}}$.
 Therefore, in addition to different probabilities obtained from the experiment, we also need to estimate $\re \braket{k_{0,0}|k_{1,1}}$.
 We proceed by computing the lower bound for $\re^2 \braket{k_{0,0}|k_{1,1}}$, i.e., for $|\re \braket{k_{0,0}|k_{1,1}}|$.
 Notice that the lower it is, the closer to 1/2 $\lambda_0$ is, i.e., the closer to 1 the $h(\lambda_0)$ is, and the worst case scenario for $S(A|C)$, has the lowest value.

 Let us use the following notation for simplification,

 We can rewrite $\ket{k_{0,0}}$ and $\ket{k_{1,1}}$ from Equation~\eqref{eq:kij}, to obtain $\re \braket{k_{0,0}|k_{1,1}}$ as